 The Iris driver, supporting modern Intel GPUs using Mesa's Gallium framework, first received this support thanks to work from Igalia.
 This was then followed by support for the i965 driver, supporting older Intel GPUs thanks to work done by Collabora.

 The very first steps to really get this extension off the ground was to extend piglit tests to be able to confidently push forward feature work on the driver side.
 Eleni Maria Stea has a excellent series of blog posts covering this work that I highly recommend checking out to fully understand how the spec works from a applications point of view (a word of caution: it is a 10 part series).

 Once that was underway, the Iris driver was extended to support the new EXT_external_objects spec.
 The ongoing merge request for that can be found over here.
 Having understood all of the above over the course of a few weeks, it was time for me to begin implementing the equivalent for the i965 side of things.
 The only major hiccup being that i965 does not make use of the Gallium framework within Mesa that most modern drivers end up using.
 This meant translating concepts back and forth between the Gallium and pre-Gallium world.
 While tedious, it was a great learning experience to be able to dive into both architectures.
 Eventually, I opened a equivalent merge request for i965.
-A special shout out to Eleni, Tapani Pälli and Jason Ekstrand for paving the way for me to be able to put this together.
+A special shout out to Eleni, Tapani Pälli and Faith Ekstrand for paving the way for me to be able to put this together.
 As noted in the MR's, excepting depth/stencil buffer support, this should now be feature complete!

 VirGL is a project that allows for creating a virtual 3D GPU for use inside virtual machines, which enables the guest operating system to use the capabilities of the host GPU to accelerate 3D rendering.